Academics

 Graduate Program

-Four graduate programs are housed in the department—Clinical, Experimental, Industrial-Organizational/Human Resources Management and School Psychology.
+Four graduate programs are housed in the department—Clinical Psychology, Psychological Science, Industrial-Organizational Psychology & Human Resource Management, and School Psychology.

 Approximately 80 graduate students are typically enrolled in these graduate programs, and 25-30 students complete their graduate degree requirements annually.